-Genetics aside, what you do or don’t do in your hydroponics marijuana grow room makes the difference between three pounds per light or one pound per light, or no pounds at all.
+What you do or don’t do in your hydroponics marijuana grow room makes all the difference in yield and potency.

 That’s why we’re giving you this exclusive description of the specific ideal conditions for growing marijuana indoors.

 These conditions are time-tested by the largest commercial marijuana growers and the most serious home connoisseur marijuana growers in Colorado, Washington, California and other legal cannabis states.